manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 Alternatively, {{SEC}} has reviewed standard approaches from the literature and proposes a fast, lightweight and distributed approach that can be applied to MAP-Me and fits its design principles.

+## Discussion

+Both consumer and producer mobility support multiple paths, however the support of mobility for a multihomed producer, is left for future updates of the present document.

+Similarly, the proposed producer mobility solution is appropriate for the management of micro-mobility; its extension to multiple domains is out of scope.

 # IANA Considerations {#iana}